|►||About the EARC|

 This East Asian Author Study workshop explores the intersection between literature and culture.
 Teachers of grades K-12 will gain new ideas, resources, and approaches to examine the culture and literature of China, Japan, and Korea.
 Each participant in the East Asian Author Study will choose an author appropriate for the grade level they teach and will read and study that author independently over the course of a month.
 Issues of political history, factual accuracy, and authenticity to the original culture will give focus to each author study.
 When we use books with students that are grounded in the accurate facts of a culture and have illustrations that adhere faithfully to the original culture, our students access reliable information.

 Taught by NCTA seminar leader and elementary librarian, Mary Roberts, the class will meet for a two-hour introductory session followed by a month during which participants will work on their author studies.
 Then the group will reconvene for a three-hour meeting.
 Through whole group presentations teachers will share with one another information about their author and will leave the class with the whole group's author studies.
 Understanding that most of the work will be independent study, the class will meet five hours and will generate 10 clock hours.
-APPLY ONLINE NOW
+REGISTRATION IS CLOSED

 Sign up for the EARCBytes listserv to receive up-to-date announcements on NCTA seminars and other events in your inbox.